-Grading System: The criteria for determining a student(s) grade are as follows.
+Grading System: The criteria for determining a student(s) grade are as follows:

-Skills Test: 45% Instrument Test: 45% Career Success: 10%
+Skills Test - 45% Instrument Tests - 45% Career Success - 10%

-At the conclusion of this semester course, the student receives a grade report of his/her grade(s) for the course(s) completed.
+At the conclusion of each semester course, the student receives a grade report of his/her grade(s) for the course(s) completed.
 These grades are transferred and entered onto the student's academic transcript.